Literature studies and interviews with stakeholders that potentially may be a part of the MaaS value network have identified several barriers.

 Willingness to be a part of MaaS

 The diversity of the transport services offered via MaaS affects the business models.
 Car rental/car sharing services have for example special needs due to the value of the cars and the nature of the service.
-Users must commit themselves to take economic responsibilities.
-Additional services like parking, charging/fuelling, extension of hire period, price calculators, etc. may require a deep integration into the MaaS solution.
+Travellers must commit themselves to take economic responsibilities.
+Additional services like parking, charging/fuelling, extension of hire period, price calculators, etc. may require a deep integration into the MaaS service.
 The business models of the transport operators may be business-to-customers (B2C), business-to-business (B2B), business-to-government (B2G) and peer-to-peer (P2P).
 The MaaS service itself may also be B2C, B2B and B2G.

-Price models affect the behaviour of the travellers, and the price models must be adapted to the overall goals as well as to the available transport services.
+Price models affect the behaviour of the Travellers, and the price models must be adapted to the overall goals as well as to the available transport services.
 Long commitment periods for one transport service may work as a lock-in and prohibit the use of other modes, and mobility packages with a fixed quantity of certain modes may not be fully utilised.
-The travellers should get what they pay for, and they should not have to pay for services that they do not use.
-Flexible price models may encourage the use of more modes, and the travellers may find their preferred way of travelling and change their behaviour, e.g., towards more use of active modes and reduce their car ownership.
+Travellers should get what they pay for, and they should not have to pay for services that they do not use.
+Flexible price models may encourage the use of more modes, and the Travellers may find their preferred way of travelling and change their behaviour, e.g., towards more use of active modes and reduce their car ownership.